 Language is not the standard against which thinking is to be measured; on the contrary: language is to be measured by a standard it barely reaches, if ever, namely the imagery of human doubt and human desire [...]

 If the imagery succeeds in containing, anti-communicatively, for later, the simulation, the structural analogy to that which was found wanting, then, who knows, it may tell us or someone some day with breathtaking eloquence and in then simple terms what we, today, almost speechlessly have wanted so much.

-Q: What do we need to embody in order to forge carefully a language which is inconsistent with undesirable premises about who deserves rewards and incompatible with the arguments of any armed force?
+Prompt: What do we need to embody in order to forge carefully a language which is inconsistent with undesirable premises about who deserves rewards and incompatible with the arguments of any armed force?

-A: A creative spirit.
+A creative spirit.